 This collection contains visual documentation of anthropological activities and cultural traditions across Southeast Asia.
-The collection is augmented periodically by deposits of images collected on field trips in the region by researchers, as well as through acquisitions and donations.
+The collection is augmented by deposits of images collected on field trips in the region by researchers, as well as through acquisitions and donations.
+Selected collections have been digitized and are available on SEALionPLUS.
 These key cultural records include the collections of:

 Cecilia Ng Siew Hua, Academic